 fadmin9Mh8KtvOu@fidovQM5eKA.muniNnYVXNKtK.cz> Key fingerprint = 94 A1 8B E2 DD B4 06 CC 3D 00 9D F9 E2 37 46 F8 6D 44 85 C8 Fakultní administrativa FI MU <

 fadminh9haNqGc2@fi9PBahaaPU.muni0U6R737D0.cz> 1 matching key found.

-If the fingerprint is OK, the key is already installed and PGP will use it.
-However, it will probably not consider it trustworthy and will point it out each time it is used.
-We know of the only general way you can trust a key in PGP: sign it with your own key.
-Warning: By signing the key, you publicly express your belief that the signed key really belongs to the Faculty Administration - PGP does not allow you to sign the key only locally, so you can occasionally export this signature to a public keyserver.
-Only proceed with this step if you really know that you are signing the correct key.
+If the fingerprint is correct, the key is already installed and PGP will use it.
+However, it will probably not consider it trusted and will warn you every time it is used.
+There is only one general way we know of to mark a key as trusted in PGP: sign it with your own key.
+Note: By signing a key, you are publicly stating your belief that the signed key actually belongs to the Faculty Administration - PGP does not allow you to sign a key locally only, so you may occasionally export this signature to a public keyserver.
+Only proceed to this step if you really know you are signing the correct key.

 $ pgp -kr fadmin Do you want to remove the whole key (y/N)? y

-The key is now installed and PGP will trust it.
+Now the key is installed and PGP will consider it trusted.

 $ pgp -ks fadmin READ CAREFULLY: Based on your own direct first-hand knowledge, are you absolutely certain that you are prepared to solemnly certify that the above public key actually belongs to the user specified by the above user ID (y/N)? y You need a pass phrase to unlock your secret key.
 Enter pass phrase: Passphrase is good Attach a regular expression to this signature, or press enter for none: